Greater Dublin Area

 The Greater Dublin Area (GDA; Irish: Mórcheantar Bhaile Átha Cliath), or Greater Dublin, is an informal term that is taken to include the city of Dublin and its hinterland, with varying definitions as to its extent.
 At the expansive end, it has been defined as including all of County Dublin and three neighbouring counties, while more commonly it is taken as the contiguous metropolitan area of Dublin plus suburban and commuter towns.
 The area is defined for strategic planning, and, for example, transport, and it is not a formal administrative or political unit.

+The area has a broadly similar outline to the medieval Pale area which was under English control.

 Definitions

 Planning usage

 The 2003 Regional Planning Guidelines referred to the Greater Dublin Area as a planning district separated into a "metropolitan area" and a "hinterland area".

 The "metropolitan area" included both suburbs and commuter towns, covering the area from Swords and Malahide in Fingal, to Greystones in County Wicklow in the south, and as far west as Kilcock in County Kildare.
 This area differs from the Garda "metropolitan region" scope, in that it stretches approximately 20 km further west.

 The Dublin Metropolitan Area is now defined as: